Inclusive $B$-meson flavour-tagging algorithm at LHCb: Calibration of the mistag probability

 is a function of the difference between the heavy and light decay widths, $\Delta\Gamma_{\Pd,\Ps}$, and mass differences $\Delta m_{\Pd,\Ps}$, where the subscript \Pd denotes \Bz mesons and \Ps denotes \Bs mesons.
 The value of $C_{\text{phys}}$ is $+1$ if the \PB-meson flavour at decay, identified by the charge of the final-state pion, matches its flavour at the time of production, determined from the tagging decision.
 If the flavours do not match, $C_{\text{phys}}$ is set to $-1$, and if the candidate is untagged it is set to $0$.
 The parameters $\Delta\Gamma_s$, $\Delta m_{d,s}$, and $\Gamma_{d,s}$ are constrained to their known values by applying Gaussian penalty terms based on their respective uncertainties~\cite{LHCb-PAPER-2023-016,PDG2024,HFLAV23}.
 The value of $\Delta\Gamma_d$ is fixed to zero.
 The calibrated mistag probability $\omega$ is parametrised as a linear function of the estimated probability $\eta$,

 where $p_0$ and $p_1$ are the linear function offset and slope, and $\bar{\eta}$ is the average estimated mistag probability of the sample.
 The factor \mbox{$\Delta \omega(\eta) = \Delta p_0+\Delta p_1(\eta-\bar{\eta})$} accounts for different mistag probabilities between \PB and \Bbar mesons.
+A second-order polynomial fit yields coefficients consistent with those of a linear model and therefore, the simpler functional form is adopted.
 Events in which the calibrated mistag probability exceeds 0.5 are treated as untagged.
 This results in a calibrated tagging efficiency lower than $100\%$ for the IFT.

+The ideal calibration value $p_{1}=1$ corresponds to the case where the predicted mistag $\eta$ equals the calibrated mistag probability $\omega$ and the linear calibration model is exact.
+The values $\Delta p_{0,1} = 0$ indicate that there is no difference between the tagging of \PB mesons and \Bbar mesons.
+In practice, deviations from the ideal case arise from differences between data and simulation, residual model bias, detection asymmetries, model nonlinearity and species-dependent effects.
+This is what causes that $\omega$ differs from $\eta$, which is obtained from training on simulation.
+The calibration on data aims at correcting such discrepancies by matching $\omega$ to the observed mistag fraction in the data.
+Such effects have been observed in tagging algorithms both within and beyond LHCb (see e.g. Refs.~\cite{LHCb-PAPER-2015-056, LHCb-PAPER-2016-039, Belle-II:2024lwr}).